SachiraChin/SharePoint.Authentication/README.md

 1. Easy to use SharePoint login controller
 2. Owin authentication middleware
+3. Authenticated client side API access
-3. Multi-tenant high trust package provider
+4. Multi-tenant high trust package provider

 In order to use above components, you have implement ```ISharePointSessionProvider``` within your application.
 If you do not wish to use multi-tenant high trust package manager, you can ignore ```HighTrustCredentials``` related methods.
 Sample I have provided in the solution looks like below.